• Skip to primary navigation

 Curry Base in a white bowl which is kept on white plates

-Spices: I prefer easily available spice powders including turmeric powder, cumin powder, coriander powder, red chilli powder, garam masala powder, etc. Adjust the quantity of the chilli powder according the spice level your family's taste bud.
+Spices: I prefer easily available spice powders including turmeric powder, cumin powder, coriander powder, red chili powder, garam masala powder, etc. Adjust the quantity of the chili powder according to the spice level your family's taste bud.

 Oil: You can choose any vegetable oil of your choice.